 Sustainability

-The term sustainability is often defined as the capacity to endure.
-Sustainability speaks to decision making that considers the impacts of the actions taken now, on future generations.
-When developing major infrastructure for the California High-Speed Rail Program, program designers must consider environmental, economic, political, and cultural factors that safeguard the capacity of future generations to enjoy quality life.
+Sustainability is often defined as the capacity to endure.
+It speaks to decision making that considers the impacts of the actions taken now on future generations.
+When developing the California High-Speed Rail system, the California High-Speed Rail Authority (Authority) must consider environmental, economic, political, and cultural factors that safeguard the capacity of future generations to enjoy quality life.

 Learn more about our sustainability efforts